 For an explanation of how to register for public healthcare click here.

-Some voluntary organisations may be able to help you with assistance translating during hospital or doctors visits, depending on your personal circumstances and the severity of your need.
+Some voluntary organisations may be able to help you with assistance translating during hospital or doctors visits, depending on your personal circumstances and the severity of your need (or suggest the names of interpreters).
 Click here for a list of organisations to ask for advice on this, (adding in your town or village to find ones covering your local area).

 If you live in a province of Andalucía (Malaga, Huelva, Cordoba, Almeria, Cadiz, Jaen, Seville or Granada): If nobody is available who speaks English at the moment you go to the health centre, doctors, health workers and their patients can use a reliable, confidential 24-hour translation phone service (where the interpreter translates over the telephone to both you and the health worker/doctor at the same time).
 This well-used translation/interpretation service is a standard part of the Andalusian regional government’s services and the health centre or hospital will set this up for your appointment.